deepakshrma/deepakshrma.github.io/blog/2020-07-11-one-tool-for-all.md

 tags: [library, typeScript, bundle, testing, deno, npm]
 ---

-## How to ditch WebPack, Jest to write TypeScript/NPM library just using Deno
+## Building and Testing A TypeScript/NodeJS library without WebPack, Jest or Rollup

+No doubt Typescript is one of the best programming language/frameworks came in recent years.
+TypeScript helps you with the typings to write clean and modular JavaScript.
+However, Writing and setting up the library is a very tedious task.
+You can use TypeScript CLI to build a library, Still testing is a pain.
+In this tutorial, I will explain how you can ditch WebPack, Jest, or Rollup and write a beautiful library just using tools provided by [Awesome Deno](https://deno.land/).

 Deno is around town for a while.
 Since the beginning, it getting the attention of the developers.
-It has `runtime` for `JavaScript` and `TypeScript` that uses V8 and is built-in `Rust`. `Rust` means, it is fast and secure at the same time.
+It has runtime for JavaScript and TypeScript that uses V8 and is built-in Rust.
+Rust means, it is fast and secure at the same time.

 ![Bundle Image](https://miro.medium.com/max/1400/1*7Ws9_cH2N2ZxvheAIn9f6A@2x.png)

 So how Deno will help you to ditch the things mentioned above.
-Let's understand Deno a little bit.
+Let’s understand Deno a little bit.
 We will build a small nodejs/npm library using Deno just Deno.

 ## Overview of library

 The library we are going to build will be lodash, Our own lodash.
-It will have some util methods like find `unique`, get values by props.
+It will have some util methods like find unique, get values by props.

 ## Initial setup for library

 1. Create folders and Initialize npm and git
-2. Add basic test case and Implement method `unique`
+2. Add basic test case and Implement the method `unique`
 3. Run and test it working

 ### 1. Create a folders and Initilize npm and git